Sasitamada/minihelpdesk/DATABASE_SETUP.md

 ## Important: Database Connection

-Your NeonDB PostgreSQL database is already configured in the code, but you need to create a `.env` file in the `server` folder.
+Your Render.com PostgreSQL database is already configured in the code, but you need to create a `.env` file in the `server` folder.

 ## Steps to Set Up Database: